|

 For example, suppose someone has a skin “disease” or condition, which is then treated with antibiotics, perhaps tetracycline and maybe a topical cream, or perhaps chronic repeated head colds are treated with antihistamines.
 The person experiences a relief of his ailments, but a year or two later notices trouble during pollen season; he is diagnosed as suffering from hay fever.
 This is treated in a similar manner and appears to subside.
 Yet he then develops asthma.
 The primary disturbance, a discord in the vibratory level of the body’s defense system, according to this theory, has retreated and regrouped at deeper and deeper levels.
 One can trace other conceivable like progressions, i.e., stomach ache to gastritis to ulcer to cancer.
 Dietary overload ( a form of wrong living or discipline) can also lead to such progressions, and in fact may be a primary cause of the first link in the cascade.

 Classically, in homeopathy a possible sign that a cure is in process in treating asthma, for example, is if a skin eruption appears.
 This shows that the “dis-ease” is moving towards the periphery or circumference.
 The brain is the most central or vital organ, after which comes the heart, liver, lungs, kidneys, all the way to the muscles and skin.
 A rash on the skin, obviously, is much less serious than a lesion in the brain.
 Another example given historically in the literature of cure proceeding in a positive direction homeopathically could be if during treatment of a mental case the mental symptoms disappear and violent stomach symptoms arise.
 Further treatment may be in order, the remedies altered, but the direction of cure is good.
 The healing crisis occurs when the organism’s defense system (again, not in the sense of a neurotic defense, but in terms of the system's dynamic integrity) has acquired enough strength to generate changes in the vibration rate of the organism to neutralize interference and move it to more peripheral levels.
-The defense system always makes the best possible response it is capable of, and manifests symptoms at levels which are progressively of less crucial importance to the total health of the organism.
+The system always makes the best possible response it is capable of, and manifests symptoms at levels which are progressively of less crucial importance to the total health of the organism.

 Hippocrates, the “father of medicine” and one of the last initiates of the temple mystery schools of ancient Greece, gave numerous examples of this phenomenon: